katie-snell/katie-snell.github.io/facilities.md

 In addition, the facility houses equipment for sample processing including solid sample preparation, and custom-made on-line and off-line vacuum extraction systems.

-For questions on current rates and availability, please contact [Brett Davidheiser-Kroll](mailto:Brett.DavidheiserKroll@Colorado.edu)
+For questions on current rates and availability, please contact [Katie Snell](mailto:kathryn.snell@Colorado.edu)